-1. Sustainable packaging design is the new normal, with many brands announcing their efforts to improve their carbon footprint.
+1. Sustainable packaging design is the new normal, with many brands announcing their efforts to reduce their carbon footprint.
 While individual brands are changing, there are also coalition efforts to affect change in entire industries.
 2030 seems to be the marker year, which many companies are benchmarking as their sustainability goal.

 2. Companies are innovating their packaging design; the latest data shows 90% of companies are making at least some effort at sustainable packaging design.
 Over the next few years, the companies that have only been experimenting or dabbling in green practices will increase their efforts.

 3. Brands are also exploring reusable packaging as an option.
 Companies like Unilever and Blue Bottle Coffee are developing reuse and refill business models.
 Startups have entered the market specifically in this category, and established companies are replacing their plastic packaging with more environmentally-friendly options.

 4. Finally, the latest trends show that poly-fluoroalkyl substances (PFAs), which are called “forever chemicals” for their persistence in the environment, are being questioned by scientists and consumers for their possible health risks.
 New laws have been passed in a few states and in Europe that ban PFAs as unsafe.